SafetyCulture/safetyculture-sdk-python/tools/exporter/README.md

 $ safetyculture_audit_exporter --config=/path/to/config.yaml
 ```

-To enable the script to run continuously until interrupted, use the loop command line argument:
+To enable the exporter to run continuously until interrupted, use the loop command line argument:

 ```
 $ safetyculture_audit_exporter --config=/path/to/config.yaml --loop